Lane 1: human placenta tissue lysate

 Recombinant Rabbit monoclonal primary

-Human placenta tissue lysate, human lung tissue lysate, Hela, MCF-7, SW480.
+Human placenta tissue lysate, human brain tissue lysate, D3, MCF-7, PC-12, human tonsil tissue, human spleen tissue.

 Store at +4C after thawing.
 Aliquot store at -20C or -80C.
 Avoid repeated freeze / thaw cycles.